In 2013 I first moved to Cordoba, Argentina from San Francisco in the United States to live with my girlfriend at the time (now wife).

 Second point, and perhaps most important – a job with a local company will pay you poorly.

-Let’s say you land a good paying job at 60k Arg pesos per month.
-At the time of this writing that is USD $460/month.
-And that’s a good salary, you’ll likely start well under that.
+Let’s say you land a decent paying job in Argentine pesos.
+When you convert those pesos into dollars it’s probably like $500-700 USD per month.
+And that’s a decent salary, you’ll likely start well under that.

 So what are your options for work in Argentina if you’re not going to work with a local company.